TerrificChristie/My-First-Data-Analysis-Repo/Onyx Car Insurance Claims Report/README.md

 ## Data Transformation

-- Data Cleaning
+>- Data Cleaning
   I took time to understand the data set so as to know the best tool to use.
-I chose SQL for my data cleaning to make splitting and joining easier and I used Microsoft Power BI for data visualization.
+I chose SQL for data cleaning to make splitting and joining of files easier and I used Microsoft Power BI for data visualization.

 ### The following are also performed to clean the data before embarking on analysis:

-After importing the dataset into the SQL server, I ensure the data types are in accurate form for each of the columns.
+After importing the dataset into the SQL server, I ensure the data types are accurate for each of the columns.

 I used the CASE Statement to classify the car manufacturing years, Customers' birth year, and the Customers' income levels into groups for ease of analysis.